meganz/jodid25519/README.md

 [Guy Kloss](https://github.com/pohutukawa): performance improvements through bit-shift operations, performance and conformance testing, documentation, compatibility with the npm package ecosystem, and more

 [Michele Bini](https://github.com/rev22): originally wrote the Javascript implementation

-If you are one of the contributors and want to add yourself or change the information here, please do submit a pull request.

 Copyright and MIT licensing